brianjcarroll8/Gatsby/rfcs/text/0000-adding-code-modules-in-queries.md

 While this on itself is not huge problem (I would do that either as part of main pull request or as related PR).
 We might want to start talking about providing some API that plugins like that can hook into.
 Splitting static query results from webpack handling is another case where we put handling like this in hands of those plugins.

-### Tangential: feature checking
+### 6. Very tangential: feature checking

 There is common problem with Gatsby plugins and new APIs is that plugins trying to make use of new APIs just break on older version of Gatsby.
 This often requires doing MAJOR version bump and declaring that plugin requires Gatsby core version ^x.y.z (whenever API was implemented).
 This however is problematic for users, because it's on them to keep track of things like that and they won't get benefits "for free".

 Testing for existence of some APIs is one way to go about it now, but it only works in limited number of scenarios.
 For example - you can't do that for `gatsby-X.js` hooks (like `createSchemaCustomization`).
 You also wouldn't really be able to do that here.
-At the time you get to calling field resolvers (when users would first get ability to call `context.pageDependencies.addModule`) - this would already be too late.
+At the time you get to calling field resolvers (when users would first get ability to call `context.pageModel.addModule`) - this would already be too late.
 There is lot of logic that happens before that right now which could be disabled if plugin knew that API exists (different code path).

 I would really love to have `@supports`-like (CSS-inspired) function in Gatsby that would help plugin authors and plugin users (in my opinion)